Rev. Paul Werner

 Linda Lee Miller

-Originally a Connecticut Yankee, Linda Lee has lived in the Sarasota area for 25 years and has had a second home in the Florida Keys.
+Originally from Connecticut, Linda Lee has lived in the Sarasota area for 25 years and has had a second home in the Florida Keys.
 A cradle-born Episcopalian, she is a licensed Subdeacon and Lay Eucharist Minister for Church of the Redeemer in downtown Sarasota.
 Linda Lee loves scuba diving, although she misses the snow.
 She is addicted to puppies and also rides a Harley!
+Linda Lee married Rick in May 2018.

 Not only is Nancy is our bookkeeper extraordinaire, but she is also our poster-maker and calendar keeper-upper!

 She was born and raised in Rhode Island and attended Oglethorpe University in Georgia, where she met her husband, David.
 They moved back to Rhode Island to own and operate a manufacturing company that made lift stations and water booster stations.
 They retired to Sarasota in 2008.
 Nancy often tells people that she has always been a Floridian, but she was in the wrong place for over 50 years.
 She and David joined St. Andrew UCC in 2009, after having been members of a UCC church in Rhode Island for 20 years.
 Nancy and David have two daughters and a grandson.